 Then move on to other closets and storage pantries in your home.
 It would also be good that while you are clearing out unused stuff in your house to start assembling your own emergency kit with this equipment that you will probably find while cleaning out: flashlight, batteries, water, first-aid items, and non-perishable food products.
 By doing this, you are both organized and one step closer to emergency preparedness.

 Organize Your Digital Photos

 If you have thousands of photos on your phone, tablet, or other devices, go through all your photos there.
-It may be time to start deleting the photos you don’t want to see anymore, and organize the other ones by date or by occasion.
-This would be the great time to start your vacation album if you have been meaning to make one.
+It may be time to start deleting the photos you don’t want to see anymore and organize the other ones by date or by occasion.
+This would be a great time to start your vacation album if you have been meaning to make one.

 Conduct a Safety Check

 It is advisable for smoke detectors to be checked and have the batteries replaced two times a year during daylight savings time.
 If you have forgotten to do so or did not have the time so you had to put it off, now is the best time to do a safety check.
 A safety check would also include checking your place’s plumbing, the pipes on your bathroom and kitchen sink, wires and cords of appliances, and being on the lookout for leaks or run-down components.
 While visually checking these parts of your home, make a list of the repairs and upgrades that need to be done based on what you have observed while conducting this safety check.